-- Specific English and Math faculty members can be selected as discipline point-people and serve on the success teams for each proposed cohort, so that students have a face and a name to reach out to for assistance if they are facing a challenge in a different instructor's course.
-These faculty would also have a regular presence in either the tutoring center or in more specifically developed Writing Center / Math Lab spaces. - Re-envisioned tutoring / support center, to include Math Lab and Writing Lab staffed by discipline faculty as well as by graduate and undergraduate tutors.
-Instructors assigned to lab work would receive specialized training and, as part of their assignment, also teach tutor training courses which tutors would be required to attend.
-Tutors should receive competitive wages and an opportunity to advance to a higher pay grade upon completing training levels.
-Every effort should be made to attract student tutors specific to each cohort program, to better match tutors to the academic and/or socio-cultural affinity groups aligned with each cohort.
-For example, students selecting and HBCU pipeline cohort should have access to African American tutors. - Research and emulate best practices from sister colleges that are achieving aboveaverage completion rates of first-year English and math courses in general and by African America / Black students in particular.
+- Specific English and Math faculty members can be selected as discipline contacts and serve on the success teams for each proposed cohort, so that students have a face and a name to reach out to for assistance if they are facing a challenge in a different instructor's course.
+These faculty would also have a regular presence in academic support spaces such as the Academic Success and Tutoring Center (ASTC). - Re-envisioned tutoring / support center, informed by further research / survey of current students' needs and interests, to include discipline faculty in the staffing plan as well as graduate and undergraduate tutors.
+Instructors assigned to lab work may receive specialized training and, as part of their assignment, also teach tutor training courses. - Tutors should receive competitive wages and an opportunity to advance to a higher pay grade upon completing training levels.
+Every effort should be made to attract student tutors specific to each cohort program, and to better match tutors to the academic and/or socio-cultural affinity groups aligned with each cohort.

+- Research and emulate best practices from CCC system colleges that are achieving above-average completion rates of first-year English and math courses in general and by Black and African American students in particular. - One-stop Basic Needs Center established to streamline services and resources for students.